shivashant25/Power-platform-Copilot/Instructions/Labs/LAB-01.md

 ## Task–02: Create an app with Copilot.

+In this task, you'll use Power Apps Copilot to quickly create a canvas app, including generating and populating tables with data.
+You'll then design the app interface and test its functionality.

-1. On the Home page in Power Apps `https://make.powerapps.com`
+1. On the browser tab, go to `https://make.powerapps.com` to access Power Apps.

-2. Make sure you in the environment you previously created, in the center text field, enter the following prompt to search for an AI-generated table **build an app to manage real estate showings** , Select the Send button.
+2. Enter the following prompt to search for an AI-generated table **build an app to manage real estate showings** , Select the Send button.

    ![screenshot of the prompt ](../Media/copilot-chat-prompt-1-1.png)

-3. After Copilot AI generates a table based on your prompt, look through the table to view the columns that are created for the start of your table.
+3. Once Copilot AI generates a table based on your prompt, review the table to see the columns that have been created initially.

    ![screenshot of the prompt ](../Media/01/copilot-table-1.png)

-4. In the text box, in the lower part of the Copilot pane to the right of the screen, enter the following text: **add a column to track client full name**.Select the Send button.
+4. In the text box at the bottom of the Copilot pane on the right side of the screen, type the following text: **add a column to track client full name**.
+Then, click the Send button.

    ![screenshot of the prompt ](../Media/01/copilot-table-new-column-1.png)

 >**Note**: Copilot notifies you that the table is updated, and the new column should show as being added to the table.

-4. In the text box, in the lower part of the Copilot pane to the right of the screen, enter the following text: **add a column to track client email**.
-Select the Send button.
+4. Enter the following text: **add a column to track client email**.
+Then, click the Send button.

     ![screenshot of the prompt ](../Media/copilot-table-new-column-email-1-2.png)

 >**Note**:
-    > - The data that's generated in your table might vary from the data that's shown in the table in the screenshots for this lab.
+ - The data that's generated in your table might vary from the data that's shown in the table in the screenshots for this lab.
-    > - The Suggestions section in the lower-left corner of the screen provides you with different suggestions on how you can add to and modify your table.
+ - The Suggestions section in the lower-left corner of the screen provides you with different suggestions on how you can add to and modify your table.

-5. In the text box, in the lower part of the Copilot pane to the right of the screen, enter the following text:	**add an option for “Completed” to the Status column**.
+5. Enter the following text:	**add an option for “Completed” to the Status column**.
 Select the Send button.

    ![screenshot of the prompt ](../Media/01/edit-table-1.png)

-6. The system might take a minute to load.
-When it does, the Status column shows as updated and includes the option for Completed.

-7. Select the Status column name dropdown menu and then select View column where you can view the columns’ properties and the current status details and data.

-8. The status choices should be Pending, Confirmed, Cancelled, and Completed,Select the X in the upper-right corner of the pane to close it.

-9. Next, you'll add more data to your table and the existing columns.
-In the Copilot pane text box, enter and send the following text: **add 5 more rows of data** Five more rows of data are added for each existing column in the table.
+6. Enter the following text in the Copilot pane text box: **add 5 more rows of data**, Click Send.
+This action will insert five new rows of data for each existing column in your table.

     ![screenshot of the prompt ](../Media/copilot-table-new-rows-1-1.png)

-10. In the text box, in the lower part of the Copilot pane to the right of the screen, enter the following text: **add a column to track Client Address**.
-Select the Send button
+10. In the text box, in the lower part of the Copilot pane to the right of the screen, enter the following text: **add a column to track Client Address (1)**.
+Select the **Send button (2)**,Select the **Create (3)**
-(2), To create the app, select the Create app button in the lower-right corner of the screen.(3)

     ![screenshot of the prompt ](../Media/01/client-address-1.png)

-    > **Note**: Your table should have several columns.
-However, to continue following the modules in this learning path, try to remove some columns that you won't use:The list of columns that you need are: ID ,	Address , Date , Time , Status , Agent Name, Client Full Name, Client Email.
+    > **Note**: Your table may have several columns.
+Consider removing any columns that you do not plan to use:The list of columns that you need are: ID ,	Address , Date , Time , Status , Agent Name, Client Full Name, Client Email.

-11. When the app first loads, a dialog might appear stating Welcome to Power Apps Studio.
-If so, select the Skip button.
+ > **Note**: When you first open the app, you might see a welcome message.just click the **Skip** button.

-12. The app that has been built for you should show in Edit mode.
+12. The app that has been built for you should show in **Edit** mode.

     ![screenshot of the prompt ](../Media/01/reordsgallery-1.png)

 ## Task–03: Make edits using Copilot to edit your app.

+In this task, you'll use Power Apps Copilot to make edits to your app, such as modifying existing elements, adding new features, and adjusting data.
+Copilot will guide you through streamlining and enhancing your app’s functionality and design.

-1. Within the **Data** pane To the right of the table, select the **ellipsis** From the menu select **Edit data**.
+1. In the Data pane on the right side of the table, click the **ellipsis (three dots)**.
+From the menu that appears, Choose **Edit** data.

    ![screenshot of the prompt ](../Media/copilot-edit-data.png)

-2. Select the ID column header from the table.
-From the dropdown menu, select the Edit column option.
+2. Select the **ID** column header from the table.
+From the dropdown menu, Select the **Edit** column option.

    ![screenshot of the prompt ](../Media/01/copilot-edit-column-1.png)

-3. In this example, you don't want the Data type to be a Single line of text.
-To change that value, go to the Edit column pane, and then from the Date type dropdown menu, select #
-     Autonumber,Select Save.Select the Close button in the lower-right corner of the Edit table dialog.
+3. In this example, you need to change the Data type from "Single line of text."
+To do this, go to the Edit column pane, select **#Autonumber** from the Data type dropdown menu, then click **Save**.
+Finally, select the **Close** button in the lower-right corner of the Edit table dialog.

    ![screenshot of the prompt ](../Media/01/save-column-1.png)

-4. The table should now show as Refreshed in the Data pane.
+4. Click on the **Ellipse** , Choose refresh.

    ![screenshot of the prompt ](../Media/01/copilot-refreshed-table-1.png)

-5. Modify the gallery in the application so that it displays the relevant data.
-Select the Tree view icon to return to the Tree view.
+5. Select the **Tree view** icon to return to the Tree view.

-6. On the app's main screen, select RecordsGallery1 to display Real Estate Showings and then select the edit button to put the gallery in edit mode.
+6. On the app's main screen, Select **RecordsGallery1** to display Real Estate Showings and then select the **edit** button to put the gallery in edit mode.

    ![screenshot of the prompt ](../Media/01/editing-1.png)